-How to use the command burpsuite (with examples)
+How to use the command 'burpsuite' (with examples)

-How to use the command burpsuite (with examples)
+How to use the command 'burpsuite' (with examples)

-Use case 1: Start Burp Suite
+Start Burp Suite (with examples)

 Code: